Dryvax Side Effects

 Progressive vaccinia (i.e., vaccinia necrosum, vaccinia gangrenosa, prolonged vaccinia, disseminated vaccinia), is characterized by a nonhealing vaccination site, painless progressive necrosis at the vaccination site, and occasionally metastasis to other parts of the skin, bones, and viscera.
 The distant lesions contain live vaccinia virus.
 Immunocompromised patients are at a greater risk.
 The prognosis is poor.

 Vaccinia Immune Globulin (VIG) may be indicated for eczema vaccinatum or progressive vaccinia and may be obtained from the Centers for Disease Control (CDC).
-Physicians may contact the CDC for assistance with diagnosis and treatment of smallpox vaccine complications.
+Physicians may contact the CDC for assistance with diagnosis and treatment of smallpox vaccine (the active ingredient contained in Dryvax) complications.
 Telephone: (404) 639-3670 (Monday-Friday, 8 AM-4:30 PM EST) or (404) 639-2888 (at other times).

 Hypersensitivity reactions including Stevens-Johnson syndrome and erythema multiforme have rarely been reported.
 The onset of symptoms (bulls-eye lesions and pruritus) is generally 10 days after vaccination.